OptimalBits/bull/REFERENCE.md

 getState(): Promise
 ```

 Returns a promise resolving to the current job's status (completed, failed, delayed etc.).
-Possible returns are: completed, failed, delayed, active, waiting, paused, stuck or null.
+Possible returns are: completed, failed, delayed, active, waiting, paused, or null.

 Please take note that the implementation of this method is not very efficient, nor is it atomic.
 If your queue does have a very large quantity of jobs, you may want to avoid using this method.